ahdcreative/lion-inn-wp/wp-content/plugins/lion-menu/docs/menu-page.md

 The hamburger icon on the left of each item is to signify that it can be moved up and down (although the user doesn't need to click here - they can click and hold anywhere on the item to move it).

-Whenever the menu order is changed, JQuery sets a hidden input field called 'rankings' to the new order.
+Whenever the menu order is changed, JQuery sets a hidden input field called 'rankings' to the new order (located in lm-buttons.php).
 This is within script.js.
 Clicking 'Save' submits this form data via POST request and updates the database.
 Each item in the menu table has a field called 'rank' which represents the order that they should be printed.